 PAR Output and Coverage

-Unfortunately, PlatinumLED doesn’t provide PAR charts to give you a better idea of how their lights should perform, but this is fairly common among grow light manufacturers.
-Instead, they provide just a single PAR number at the center of the veg and bloom coverage areas at various heights for each model.
-See the table below for the values at 18 inches from the top of the canopy.
+Unfortunately, PlatinumLED doesn’t give out PAR charts.
+The charts would help enlighten you on how their lights should perform.
+This lack of information is fairly common among grow light manufacturers.
+Instead, they provide just a single PAR number.
+It’s at the center of each model’s veg and bloom coverage areas at various heights.
+See the table below for the values at 18″ from the top of the canopy.